mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 ### Wooden Planks

-- Log/Stem/Wood/Hyphae can be Stonecut into Stripped Log/Stem/Wood/Hyphae, 4 Wooden Planks/Products and 2 Doors
+- Log/Stem/Wood/Hyphae can be Stonecut into Stripped Log/Stem/Wood/Hyphae, 4 Wooden Planks/Products, 2 Doors
-- Wooden Planks can be Stonecut into Wooden Stairs, 2 Slabs, Fence, Fence Gate, Trapdoor, Sign, 2 Pressure Plates and 4 Buttons
+- Wooden Planks can be Stonecut into Wooden Stairs, 2 Slabs, Fence, Fence Gate, Trapdoor, Sign, 2 Pressure Plates, 4 Buttons

 ### Bamboo

 - Bamboo Planks can be Stonecut into Bamboo Mosaic (Stairs/2 Slabs)
 - Bamboo Mosaic can be Stonecut into Bamboo Mosaic Stairs, 2 Slabs
 - Bamboo Block can be Stonecut into Stripped Bamboo Block

+### (Planned Recipes)

+- Stone and Pickaxe can be crafted to yield Cobblestone (with Pickaxe left minus 1 Durability)
+- Deepslate and Pickaxe can be crafted to yield Cobbled Deepslate (with Pickaxe left minus 1 Durability)
+- Log/Wood/Stem/Hyphae and Axe can be crafted to yield Stripped Log/Wood/Stem/Hyphae (with Axe left minus 1 Durability)
+- Bamboo Block and Axe can be crafted to yield Stripped Bamboo Block (with Axe left minus 1 Durability)

+(This is partially implemented via Stonecutting, since I don't know how to add this via Crafting)